-Checklist Ratio/interval/ordinal Your variables should be continuous (i.e. interval/ratio) or ordinal variables (but still approximately continuous).
+Checklist Ratio/interval/ordinal Your variables should be continuous (i.e. interval/ratio) variables or ordinal (but still approximately continuous).
 For example: Income, height, weight, number of years of schooling, or ratings.
 Linear associations The variables in the factor analysis should be associated with each other in a linear fashion (use scatter plots to check, see Section 4.7).
 Sample size Factor analysis requires rather large samples.
 However, recommendations on this topic vary greatly.
-Some recommendations highlight the absolute sample size (here, lower limits range from $n=100$ to $n=500$) whereas others says that subject-to-variable ratio is important (and here, ratios from 2:1 to 20:1 are suggested).
+Some recommendations highlight the absolute sample size (here, lower limits range from n=100 to n=500) whereas others says that subject-to-variable ratio is important (and here, ratios from 2:1 to 20:1 are suggested).
 No outliers An outlier is an extreme (low or high) value.
 For example, if most individuals have a test score between 40 and 60, but one individual has a score of 96 or another individual has a score of 1, this will distort the test.